Call Recording is available on all of our services.

 No recording email received?

-If you have no FlexCredits your call will be sent to voicemail
+If you have no FlexCredits your calls and recordings will fail.